arunsundaram50/k8s-training/dd7/README.md

 docker-compose up -v
 ```

-Typically up also does a build if did not find the container images.
+Note: typically `docker-compose up` also does a build if the images needed aren't available.
+However, it seems like the images won't be updated if there are changes to the image's source materials.

 The `pause`, `stop`, and `down` commands in Docker Compose have different effects on containers, and here's an overview of what each one does: